SPL Laboratory Waste

 Bottles, jars, and plastic bags are available for containing chemical waste.
 Place hazardous waste in an appropriately sized container and ensure it is tightly sealed.
 Separate solid waste from liquid waste (e.g. kimwipes from acid).
 Do not mix incompatible wastes (e.g. flammable solvent with oxidizer).

 All hazardous waste must be labeled.
 Labels, found on hanging rolls in the lab, must include chemical name and approximate concentration, physical state, relevant hazards, your name, the date, and the beamline or extension where you can be reached.lead, mercury, selenium, arsenic, chromium, cadmium, and silver.

 Once contained and labeled, hazardous waste should be placed into the lab’s hazardous waste cabinet.
 Waste should be segregated by hazard type into the appropriate bin.

 Non-hazardous lab waste like proteins, biological buffers, and salts may be eligible for sink disposal.
 Candidates for sink disposal must be approved by the lab manager in advance.

-If you are producing large volumes of waste, please let us know before you begin your experiment.
+If you plan on producing large volumes of waste, please let us know before you begin your experiment.

 SPL Contact Info